 - Plumbing systems

 - Power generation systems

 - Refrigeration applications

 Selection Criteria for Balancing Valves

 Companies that make balancing valves are numerous.
-The flow via their valves can be monitored electronically by certain of them.
+The flow via their valves can be monitored electronically by sure of them.
 The kv-value of the valve’s current position is used to calculate the flow rate.
 This is done by measuring the pressure drop across the valve.

 The parameters of the application (operating pressures, mass flows, fluid type, etc.) must be established before a suitable balancing valve can be specified.
-In this part, we’ll review these features in detail, so you can search for a balancing valve that suits your requirements.
+In this part, we’ll review these features in detail so you can search for a balancing valve that suits your requirements.
 This section is meant to provide general criteria, but additional specifications may exist based on the valve type and manufacturer.

 Capability and Pressure Ratings